 Turkey Trouble, written by Wendi Silvano, is a great book to read in November.
 Students will enjoy this fun book about Turkey and his idea to disguise himself as various farm animals to hide from Farmer Jake.
-He does NOT want to become Thanksgiving dinner so our main character gets creative.
-In the end, he comes up with the perfect disguise, a pizza delivery man!
-Young readers will giggle at all of his hilarious attempts to escape his fate as the main course.
+He does NOT want to become Thanksgiving dinner, so our main character gets creative.
+Ultimately, he comes up with the perfect disguise: a pizza delivery man!
+Young readers will giggle at his hilarious attempts to escape his fate as the main course.

-There is no substitute for the action picture book, but at times, it is great to have another model of reading fluency!
-Here a great video of this book and it is read by Marc Maron.
+There is no substitute for the action picture book, but it is sometimes great to have another model of reading fluency!
+Here is an excellent video of this book, read by Marc Maron.

 We start the week’s book companion activities with students making predictions.
 We love to see the way students put their thinking to paper.
 Some students in kindergarten children will often express themselves with illustrations, while others will lean into their transcription skills.

 Day 2 of Turkey Trouble is all about retelling the text details.
-First, we put the images of the story in order.
-Then students turn to their partners to practice oral retelling.
+First, we put the images of the story in sequential order.
+Then, students turn to their partners to practice oral retelling.
 If students need support with the events in Turkey Trouble, they can look at the whole group display to help them.
-This oral rehearsing is SO good for their oral language.
+This oral rehearsing is SO good for strengthening their oral language.
 Regardless of the book you use, please try to work this type of lesson in daily!
 Students need time for oral language activities.

 This effective and fun activity can easily be uploaded to your Google Classroom, so you can have students work independently with their digital versions.

-After practicing with a partner, then students complete their own Turkey Trouble activity by retelling the book.
+After practicing with a partner, students complete their own Turkey Trouble activity by retelling the book.

 We have included an informational text about turkeys.
 On day 3, our lesson plans are about schema building by discussing what they already know about turkeys… Students share in the building of this anchor chart.
 The nonfiction book is a perfect addition to our Thanksgiving activities.

-If you have the Digital version of our Engaging Readers Turkey Trouble, then we have preloaded these response pages to Seesaw.
-In this way, these low prep book-based activity pages are ready for your digital classroom.
+If you have the Digital version of our Engaging Readers Turkey Trouble, we have preloaded these student response pages to Seesaw.
+In this way, these low-prep book-based activity pages are ready for your digital classroom.

 Here is a whole bulletin board full of turkeys!

 These watercolor turkeys are fun and a simple turkey craft your classroom will enjoy.
 Check out these fat turkeys!

 A few years ago, we created STEM activities and centers to go with our Engaging Readers.
 This is the STEM activity for Turkey Trouble.
 You will find the directions and the printable activities in the November unit.

-These students are checking the force of wind with a turkey baster and measuring.
+These students are measuring the wind’s force with a turkey baster and measuring.

-Want to see other lesson plans like this?
+Want to see other printable lesson plan sets like this?